kumahq/kuma/docs/madr/decisions/024-disable-default-policies.md

 [here](https://github.com/kumahq/kuma/issues/3346#issuecomment-1006600634)).
 2. Add a binary (yes / no) `disableDefaultPolicies` option to the `Mesh` object.
 3. Add individual switches (e.g. `disableDefaultTrafficPermission`) for each policy.
-4. Add `skipDefaultPolicies` []string field to allow comma-separated list of policies to skip.
+4. Add `skipCreatingInitialDefaultPolicies` []string field to allow comma-separated list of policies to skip.

 ## Decision Outcome

 Chosen option: 4.
-Add `skipDefaultPolicies` []string field to allow comma-separated list of policies to skip.
+Add `skipCreatingInitialDefaultPolicies` []string field to allow comma-separated list of policies to skip.

 ## Decision Drivers